SYQuant/pythontricks/README.md

 * Sort a dictionary by value
 * Measuring time it takes to execute line of code
 * One-liner with a Python shorthand for in-place value swapping
+* Using functions as a variable, list(data structure), and its arguments